 Cons of RBC Life Insurance

-- Term insurance might be expensive for smokers
+- Term life insurance might be expensive for smokers

 - No digital policy option